sineetg/OIBSIP/README.md

 ## Voice Assistant

-A simple Python-based voice assistant using speech recognition and text-to-speech.
+A simple Python-based CLI voice assistant using speech recognition and text-to-speech.
 It can greet, tell the time and date, and perform basic web searches using DuckDuckGo’s Instant Answer API.

 ---